docksal/docksal/docs/behat.md

 ![](img/behat-phpstorm-PHP-configuration-deployment.png)

-In new openned window add new interpreter and choose **Deployment configuration** option and deployment server from select list (it should be server from previous step).
+In new opened window add new interpreter and choose **Deployment configuration** option and deployment server from select list (it should be server from previous step).

 ### Add Behat interpreter configuration
 Open settings (menu item *File->Settings...*).
-In openned windows on left side select item *Languages & Frameworks->PHP->Behat*:
+In opened windows on left side select item *Languages & Frameworks->PHP->Behat*:

 ![](img/behat-phpstorm-PHP-Behat-configuration.png)

 Add new PHP interpreter for Behat (it should be interpreter from previous step).

-Path to behat is path in cli-container - **/var/www/tests/behat/bin/behat**
+Path to Behat is path in cli-container - **/var/www/tests/behat/bin/behat**

 Default configuration file: **/var/www/tests/behat/behat.yml**